wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-saas-account-executive-long-beach-tustnewy7g.md

 position: SaaS Account Executive
 description: >-
   Our Client, a leading B2B SaaS company located in Long Beach, CA, is seeking an Account Executive.
-This dynamic role centers around full-cycle enterprise software sales with annual deal sizes ranging from $100K-$500K.
+This dynamic role centers around fullcycle enterprise software sales with annual deal sizes ranging from $100K$500K.
 Our Client is ideally situated for those residing in neighboring cities such as Carson, Lakewood, Los Alamitos, and Seal Beach.
 The ideal candidate will bring a wealth of experience selling complex technical solutions to both IT and